-The trooper did not wait for a second invitation, hurrying up the short flight of stairs to the RV’s opened door.
-He glanced inside the tiny bathroom and the bedroom in back before satisfying himself that Anne, Ray, and I were not part of the coven that had mutilated the cow the previous night.
+The trooper didn't wait for a second invitation, hurrying up the short flight of stairs to the RV’s opened door.
+He glanced inside the tiny bathroom and the bedroom in the back before satisfying himself that Anne, Ray, and I weren't part of the coven that had mutilated the cow the previous night.
 We were soon on the road again to the drilling rig.

 “Why did you let him look inside the RV?
-He didn’t have a search warrant,” Anne asked.
+He didn’t have a search warrant,” Anne said.

-“We have nothing to hide,” I answered.
+“We have nothing to hide,” I said.
 “I thought that he might give us more information about what happened last night.”

 Ray shook his head.
 “Fat chance of that!
 He probably couldn’t get his mouth open because of that frown on his face.”

 A dust devil blowing across the location as we turned off the highway ended our talk of covens and cattle mutilations.
-The location, a bare four acres, bulldozed from an Oklahoma wheat field, lay miles from the nearest town or farmhouse.
-The roar of a giant diesel engine accosted our hearing when we stopped and opened the RV’s door.
+The location, a bare four acres bulldozed from an Oklahoma wheat field lay miles from the nearest town or farmhouse.
+The roar of a giant diesel engine accosted our ears when we stopped and opened the RV’s door.

-Ray and Anne relaxed as I walked across the location to the drilling rig known as a double because it drilled with stands of pipe consisting of two thirty-foot sections.
+Ray and Anne relaxed as I hurried across the location to the drilling rig known as a double because it drilled with stands of pipe consisting of two thirty-foot sections.
 The mast poked seventy or eighty feet into clear Oklahoma sky.
-The doghouse and drill floor were twelve feet above the ground, and reached by climbing a steep flight of metal stairs.
+The doghouse and drill floor was twelve feet above the ground and reached by climbing a steep flight of metal stairs.
 The sample man had tied my drilling samples to the handrail at the base of the stairs.
 I decided to check the drill floor anyway before returning to the RV with the samples.

 I sprinted up the steep twenty-four steps leading to the doghouse.
 Three roughnecks acknowledged my appearance by melting away without a word.
-Ralph, the driller, stared across the wheat field, rubbed his oily hand through his equally oily three day-old beard, and spat tobacco juice on the ground below.
-I glanced at the Geolograph, the mechanical device on the rig floor telling how deep we had drilled.
+Ralph, the daylight driller, stared across the wheat field, rubbed his oily hand through his equally oily three-day-old beard, and spat tobacco juice on the ground below.
+I glanced at the Geolograph, the mechanical device on the rig floor showing how deep we had drilled.
 Ralph continued to ignore me.

-“Was that last drilling break in the Layton?”
+“Was that last drilling break in the Layton Sand?”